maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

 - [] **Hour 5-6:** Add unit toggle (metric/imperial) logic and link it to UI conversion.
 - [] **Evening wrap-up:** test responsiveness, try a different location, fix layout quirks.

+For my structure, I am first trying a grid and flex approach.
+I'm using [cssgridgenerator.io](https://cssgridgenerator.io/ "css grid generator") to create my containers.
+I am creating `<main class="main">` to hold all of my smaller containers.

+I'll put the logo and unit dropdown in the top div (or outside in a semantic header div that's just static/always at the top might work better?)

+Then a div spanning the entire container with the H1.

+Next a div spanning the entire container with our search bar (+ span icon magnifying glass) and submit button.

+The bottom div will be our large container with all the stuff in it.
+I think we can break up the sections with more divs and use flex then to assign more granular behaviors for alignment.
+I'll start with mobile and ensure the sections flow properly and then see how it translates to desktop.
+At this point I'm unsure if I'll need positioning media queries, but I think grid and flex should work together for this!

 ### Built with